 Students who complete a semester with a 0.00 GPA will be designated an unofficial withdrawal and a Return to Title IV calculation will be performed based upon 50% attendance for the semester.
 Students will be given an opportunity to dispute their designation as an unofficial withdrawal and will have two weeks from receipt of correspondence from the College regarding this status and must provide written documentation from applicable faculty to establish attendance for the full semester.
 If attendance cannot be determined, a Return to Title IV calculation will be performed and any applicable aid will be sent back to the Department of Education and a balance may be owed the College.

-In order to officially withdraw from the College, students need to contact the Office of Advising and Retention to complete a Withdrawal Form.
+In order to officially withdraw from the College, students need to contact the Office of the Registrar to complete a Withdrawal Form.
 This form will be forwarded to all applicable departments (i.e. Office of Financial Aid, Cashier’s Office, and Housing Office) on campus, ensuring the withdraw is processed properly.